|

 Baghdad evokes an intense longing to return.
 But she cannot.

 Letter from Baghdad.
+On

 our last day in Iraq, people say farewell and ask us to take their